 Stockholm 1977: Fifth Delegates’ Convention

 The fifth Delegates’ Convention of the Association in Stockholm in 1977 had a special significance.
-It was dedicated to the 20th anniversary of AMFPA.
-During the meeting, the Managing Board requested that a further two people should be officially made Honorary Members of AMFPA.
+It was dedicated to the 20th anniversary of VDMFK.
+During the meeting, the Managing Board requested that a further two people should be officially made Honorary Members of VDMFK.
 These two were Ms Lucienne Uhlmann from Switzerland and Ms Henriette Windprechtinger from Austria.